 When you’re looking to modify a theme or fix an issue with a plugin, knowing some PHP will come in handy.
 Instead of waiting around for a developer, you can make the necessary simple fixes.

-Here are two good resources for learning PHP:
+Here is a good resource for learning PHP:

-Keep in mind that you don’t need to be an expert with these four types of code—I’m not.
+Keep in mind that you don’t need to be an expert with these four types of code—we’re not.

 What is important is that you understand where and how each of them is used on a basic level.
 It only takes a few days (or a few weeks/month if you do it only in your spare time) to get to this level.